OmarShaker97/Group-Repository-Sprint0/README.md

 ```
 Mayar Lotfy
-  Computer science and Engineering student at the German University in Cairo.
+  Computer science student at the German University in Cairo.
 Archery Player.
 ```

 ```